danielanthonycollins/in-home/README.md

 - Small (6" iPhone 13):

-  - Chrome (Version 123.0.6312.52)
+  - Chrome (Version )
   - Safari
-  - Firefox (Version 124.3 40336)
+  - Firefox (Version )

 DevTools was also used to check the responsiveness at various screen sizes and devices from the list of devices available.
-All were fully responsive and caused no issues.
+All were fully responsive and caused no issues, including the smallest device available in the list which was a Galaxy Z Fold 5.

 ### **Functionality**